dlang/dmd/changelog/ob.md

 A Borrowed pointer must have the `scope` attribute and must be a pointer to mutable.

-4. Lent

-A Lent pointer loaned out its value to a Borrowed pointer.
-While in the Lent state the pointer cannot have its value read or written to.
-A Lent pointer must not be `scope` and must be a pointer to mutable.

-5. Readonly
+4. Readonly

 A Readonly pointer acquires its value from an Owner.
-Afterwards, the Owner enters the View state.
+While the Readonly pointer is live, only Readonly pointers can be acquired from that Owner.
 A Readonly pointer must have the `scope` attribute and also must not be a pointer to mutable.

-6. View

-A View pointer can be used to read, but not write, from the memory object.
-More Readonly pointers can be copied from it.
-It returns to the Owner state after the last use of all Readonly pointers copied from it.
-A Lent pointer must not be `scope` and must be a pointer to mutable, even though it cannot mutate what it points to while it is in the View state.

 ### Lifetimes

-The lifetime of a Borrowed or Readonly pointer value starts when it is initialized or assigned a value, and ends when it is assigned a new value or the last read of the value.
+The lifetime of a Borrowed or Readonly pointer value starts when it is first read (not when it is initialized or assigned a value), and ends at the last read of that value.

 This is also known as *Non-Lexical Lifetimes*.